simplesurance/go-proto-validators/README.md

 This version is a fork of the original mwitkow/go-proto-validators.
 Changes:
 - a validator for UUIDs,
-- use of go modules,
+- use of go modules and vendored 3. party libraries
 - support for recent protoc generator versions

 ---

-A `protoc` plugin that generates `Validate() error` functions on Go proto `struct`s based on field options inside `.proto` files.
+go-proto-valdiators is a  `protoc` plugin that generates `Validate() error` functions on Go proto `struct`s based on field options inside `.proto` files.
 The validation functions are code-generated and thus don't suffer on performance from tag-based reflection on deeply-nested messages.

 ## Paint me a code picture